theforagersdiary/foragersdiary/content/docs/recipes/Booze/_index.md

   - block: collection
     id: recipes
     content:
-      title: Recipes
+      title: Booze
       subtitle:
-      text: 'Recipes from the kitchen.
+      text: 'Boozy recipes Recipes from the kitchen.
 Many of these recipes are from...'
       # Choose how many pages you would like to display (0 = all pages)
       count: 0
       # Filter on criteria